FlorisHendriks/auto-start-stop-eduVPN/README.md

 [Windows has multiple ways to automatically establish the VPN connection.](https://docs.microsoft.com/en-us/windows/security/identity-protection/vpn/vpn-auto-trigger-profile)
 Based on an event
 ### App trigger
-We have the ability to trigger the VPN based on an app that is used,
+Microsoft offers the ability to trigger a Windows built-in VPN based on the app that is used.

+This is not really useful to specify in eduVPN, the

 ### Name-based trigger
-DNS resolution, if the user uses an untrusted network connection
+In windows one also has ability to activate a VPN based on specific or all DNS queries.

 ### Always On
+Windows has the ability to enable the VPN when the user signs in, when there is a network change and when the device screen is on.

+eduVPN already has the ability to start on sign-on.
+One can also extend this functionality for network changes and when the device screen is on.
 ### Untrusted network

-# Split tunneling
+## Split tunneling
+Instead of using triggers to determine when we start or stop the VPN we can take a different path.
+Using split tunneling, we can specify what network traffic goes via the VPN tunnel and what traffic does not.